The following guide will answer the question that TROYPOINT receives on a daily basis: Is Kodi Legal?

 The illegal broadcast streams were enough to prove that the accused breached copyright claims by the Premier League, a top-level 20-club English football league.

-Legal Issues in Various Countries
+Is Kodi Legal in Various Countries

 The U.S. Federal Communications Commission (FCC), alarmed by the growth of illegal streaming boxes, asked Amazon CEO Jeff Bezos and eBay CEO Devin Wenig to stop selling non-FCC compliant products, which include “set top boxes.”